 Firms should rely on their assessment of the risks inherent in their business to inform their risk-based approach to the identification and verification of an individual customer.
-This in turn should drive the level and extent of due diligence appropriate to that customer.
-A business-wide risk assessment should assist firms to understand where they are exposed and which areas they should prioritise to combat ML/TF.
+This in turn should drive the level and extent of due diligence appropriate to that customer or occasional transaction.